polyaxon/polyaxon/docs/templates/experimentation/hyperparameters_search.md

 The previous example will define 10 experiments based on the cartesian product of `lr` and `dropout` possible values.

-We can restrict the number of experiments to be created and tried by using `n_experiments`, the update version:
+We can restrict the number of experiments torun by using `n_experiments`, the update version: